 Southwest Institute for Families and Children is dedicated to improving the lives of families and children through proven scientific models & changes that meet current & future needs.

-Southwest Institute for Families and Children (SWI) is a regional non-profit organization in Scottsdale, Arizona.
+Southwest Institute for Families and Children (SWI) is a regional non-profit organization in Phoenix, Arizona.
 We engage in research and development related to health, education, and social services for families and children.
 Firmly grounded in community-based research, we help groups develop and implement projects that are responsive to local needs.

 - designing community-based asset assessments,